 But while Gaga credits Fusari with coming up with the "GaGa" portion of her name, she claims she came up with the rest.

 "He started to call me GaGa when I'd come into the studio," Gaga reportedly said in the interview with Flybe.
 "When we were getting ready to really start performing, I decided that I'd been playing under my real name for so long I wanted a new way to reinvent myself.
 So I said, what about Lady GaGa, because Gaga is sort of crazy and Lady has such connotations.
 I went to a private school but now I was living in this trash glitter environment.
 So, for me, it was the perfect description of who I had become."

 Fusari, however, had a slightly different version of the story and sued Lady Gaga in 2010 for $35 million (partly because of the name debacle, but Fusari also claimed that Gaga had cut him out of a business deal).
 According to Fusari, he discovered her and is the only one responsible for coming up with her stage name.

-"One day when Fusari addressed a cell phone text to Germanotta under the moniker 'Radio Gaga' his cell phone's spell check converted 'Radio' to 'Lady'.
-Germanotta loved it, and 'Lady Gaga' was born", the legal papers reportedly said, via the New York Post.
+"One day when Fusari addressed a cell phone text to Germanotta under the moniker 'Radio Gaga' [and] his cell phone's spell check converted 'Radio' to 'Lady.'
+Germanotta loved it, and 'Lady Gaga' was born," the legal papers reportedly said, via the New York Post.